Multivariate reciprocal inverse Gaussian distributions from the Sabot -Tarr\`es -Zeng integral: Continuity of the density of the laws

-\textsc{Second step.} We show that every principal minor of $M_x$ of order $n-1$ is not zero.
+\textsc{Second step.} We show that no principal minor of $M_x$ of order $n-1$ can be zero.
 Suppose for instance that the cofactor $C_{i_0}(x)$ of $2x_{i_0}$ is zero.
-This implies that there exists a non zero $t\in \R^n$ such that $M_xt=0$ and $ t_{i_0}=0.$ From the first step, this is impossible.
+This implies that there exists a non-zero $t\in \R^n$ such that $M_xt=0$ and $ t_{i_0}=0.$ From the first step, this is impossible.

 \textsc{Third step.} Consider a sequence $(x_k)_{k=1}^{\infty}$ in $C_W$ converging to $x$ and let us show that $f(x_k)$ converges to zero.
 This is equivalent to show that